Maggie Keswick Jencks: Garden design and collaborations

 One of Maggie Jencks's main interests was in garden design.
 In 1978 she published The Chinese Garden: History, Art and Architecture.
 She collaborated with her husband on the design of the gardens at Portrack, their family home near Dumfries, Scotland, and on extensive alterations to the house's interior.
 Another major collaboration was couple's famous house in Notting Hill, London - open to the public from 2021 as the Cosmic House - designed with the architect Terry Farrell.
 Her other garden designs included one inspired by the pastoral poems of John Milton for the Jencks' house in California; a collaboration with the American architect Frank Gehry on the Lewis House at Cleveland, Ohio, where fibre-optics and running water created a highly original landscape; and a garden for the film director Roger Corman.

 Career and legacy

-In 1978, she married as his second wife, Charles Jencks, writer and landscape artist, with whom she founded the first Maggie's Centres in Edinburgh, which opened in 1996.
+In 1978, she married Charles Jencks, writer and landscape artist.
+She was his second wife.
+Together they founded the first Maggie's Centres in Edinburgh, which opened in 1996.

+She died of cancer in 1995.

 A bust of Jencks is on display in the Hall of Heroes of the National Wallace Monument in Stirling.